Everything We Know About Baldur's Gate 3 And Its Xbox Launch

 For the uninitiated, fans and critics have been quite impressed with Baldur’s Gate 3, and the game has only gotten better since launch – with the inclusion of AMD’s FSR 2.2 making it more compatible with handheld consoles like the Steam Deck.

-But, as mentioned above, what about Xbox?
-Owners of Microsoft’s console have been kept in the dark for a while, but we’re excited to inform you that good news dropped this morning.
+But, as mentioned above, what about the Xbox?
+Owners of Microsoft’s console have been kept in the dark for a while, but we’re excited to inform you that we’ve got some good news.

 Will ‘Baldur’s Gate 3’ come to the Xbox?